 Host a friendly competition on a local golf course where the day’s proceeds go directly to your nonprofit.
 Participants will pay to play for the day and compete as individuals or teams.
 To add to the stakes, get local businesses to sponsor the tournament’s prizes (like new athletic gear or gift cards) as well as the event itself.
 Once the tournament has ended and your winners have claimed their prizes, conclude the evening with a banquet to celebrate your efforts with donors, tournament participants, and their families.
 Sell tickets to compete in your tournament, to attend the banquet or both.
 With an exciting day planned for golf enthusiasts to give back to your nonprofit, you’re sure to score a hole-in-one with this fundraiser!

 Connect with donors across the globe like never before and drive more support for your organization with virtual events.
-The possibilities for your online events are endless!
+The possibilities for your online fundraising events are endless!
 Consider hosting a virtual conference or workshop to inform people about your cause.
 During this, you can put on a series of webinars with leaders in your community and individuals impacted by the work you do.
 Or, arrange an entertaining evening for the whole family, like a trivia night complete with an MC and prizes.
-With the right ticketing software, you’ll be able to seamlessly host this virtual event with built-in live streaming features.
-Plus, you can accept in-stream donations and sell merchandise at the same time.
 You should also consider hosting hybrid fundraising events to get even more people involved both in-person and virtually!

-With a solid fundraising goal and an exciting event, you’re bound to raise more funds for your nonprofit than ever before.
-Ticketleap, the easy-to-use event ticketing and fundraising platform, has been helping nonprofits host incredible events and meet their donation goals for over 15 years.
+With a solid fundraising goal and an exciting event, you’re bound to raise more funds for your nonprofit organization than ever before.
+TicketLeap, the easy-to-use event ticketing and fundraising platform, has been helping nonprofits host incredible events and raise more money for over 20 years.
 Our full suite of features and expert team are here to help turn your fundraising goals into a reality!